 Thurs., Sept.
 12, 3:30 – 4:15 p.m.

-New data reveals that three days is the new normal to move business/security requirements from design into production.
-Come hear how development and AppSec teams are improving their ability to respond to new business requirements and cyber risks.
+New data reveals that three days is the new normal to move organization/security requirements from design into production.
+Come hear how development and AppSec teams are improving their ability to respond to new organization requirements and cyber risks.

 0 to 1 Startup Security